edulazaro/laratext/README.md

 By default, `laratext:scan --write` translates:

-1. **New keys** — keys in code that don't exist yet in the lang files.
+1. **New keys**: keys in code that don't exist yet in the lang files.
-2. **Drifted keys** — keys whose source text in code no longer matches the value stored in `lang/{defaultLocale}.json`.
+2. **Drifted keys**: keys whose source text in code no longer matches the value stored in `lang/{defaultLocale}.json`.
 These are retranslated in every target language so translations stay aligned with the source.

 ```bash
 php artisan laratext:scan --write